Songbei, Harbin, China

 - Zhaolin Park (兆麟公园 Pronounced: Zhào lín gōngyuán): Ice lanterns

 Sun Island is located north of Songhua river.
-Whereas Zhaolin Park is in Ice and Snow World which makes it convenient.
+Ice and Snow World is next door to Sun Island.
 You need a taxi or bus to reach Ice and Snow World from Sun Island.
+Zhaolin Park is in in the metro area which makes it convenient.

 Each venue has its own entrance fee which can be purchased on the day at the ticket counter.
 The Ice and Snow World is the most expensive at 330 RMB per adult and 200 RMB per child.
 Carry cash as credit card is not accepted everywhere.
-You can ask for your hotel and taxi driver to help you buy the tickets.
+You can ask your hotel or taxi driver to help you buy tickets.

 Closest International Airport: Harbin Taiping International Airport (HRB), Harbin

 1) Pack for freezing cold conditions.
-Wear ice shoes and cover yourself completely by wearing a beanie and face mask.
+Wear ice shoes to reduce the chance of slipping on the icy surface.
+Cover yourself completely by wearing a beanie and face mask.
 Bring heat packs to warm up your hands, feet and electronics.

 2) Keep your phone or camera warm by storing it as close to your body as possible.
-The extreme cold quickly drain's the battery.
+The extreme cold will quickly drain the battery.
 You can also cover your electronic device in a case to keep it extra warm.

 3) If you can, avoid visiting during Chinese New Year as there will be larger crowd numbers.